emanderson811/day-edition/_texts/003day-land.md

 >
 >The arboretum is located southwest of the main campus along the valley of College Creek.
 The bulk of it is sandwiched between Sheldon Avenue on the east and State Avenue on the west.
 >
 >It contains some 74 acres of bottomland, side hills, and crests of varied soil types and plant materials.
-It extends along the creek on both sid~s for about one mile.
+It extends along the creek on both sides for about one mile.
 >
 >Horticulture director E. L. Denisen said the department has taken over the maintenance and upkeep of the Maney Memorial, an area in the arboretum composed of benches and juniper trees dedicated to the late horticulture director, Dr. Maney.
 Denisen expressed concern about its future.
 >